-In 2006, growth in manufacturing was slightly more rapid than a year ago and production output exceeded the level of the previous year by 6.2%.
-High growth rates persisted in those industries, where sales markets were relatively less linked to exports.
-The wood processing industry, one of Latvia's main export industries, has demonstrated weaker growth for already a second year and in 2006 it even had a slight fall in production output.
+In 2006, growth in manufacturing was slightly more rapid than a year ago and output exceeded the level of the previous year by 6.2%.
+High growth rates persisted in those industries where sales markets were relatively less linked with exports.
+The wood-processing, one of Latvia's main export industries, has demonstrated weaker growth indicators for already a second year and in 2006 it even had a slight fall in production output.